-Well, I call bullshit on that because that’s the excuse I used too.
+Well, I call BS on that because that’s the excuse I used too.

-But apart from that, remove all the social media apps from your phone, install the Kindle apps and consider getting an Audible account.
+So, remove all social media apps from your phone, install the Kindle app and consider getting an Audible account.

 You can thank me at the end of this year when you’ve read 40 books without even trying.